Invito101/iiitb-compass/README.md

    - Each user has a unique profile and contact field
    - Makes it easier to find contacts for cabsharing and lost&found

+6. **Dark/Light mode switching capabilities**
+   - Can switch between dark and light mode
+   - A system default option also exists

 ## Pages

 - **`/auth`**: Authentication page allowing users to log in via GitHub.
 Upon successful login, users are redirected to the dashboard.

-- **`/dashboard`**: The central hub where users can access all features: CabShare, Calendar, Lost & Found, and Menu and Contact Us.
+- **`/dashboard`**: The central hub where users can access all features: CabShare, Calendar, Lost & Found, Menu, Profile and Contact Us.

 - **`/calendar`**: Displays academic and campus events.
-Pulled from a pre-fed calendar source or admin-created entries.
+Pulled from a pre-fed calendar source (Unipage calendar 2025), admins can fill extra events.

 - **`/cabshare`**: Users can view and post cab-sharing opportunities based on time and destination.